arbaz-codehub/Javascript-Live-Notes-Website/README.md

-# Live Notes Website
+# Learnify - Live Notes Website

 ## Overview
-Live Notes is a web application designed to help users manage and access their notes effectively.
+Learnify is a web application designed to help users manage and access their notes effectively.
 Built using HTML, CSS, JavaScript, and Firebase, the platform offers a seamless experience for users to register, log in, and view notes across various subjects.

 ## Features
 - **User Authentication**: